kaybalint/kaliReconTool/README.md

 python3 -m pip install pytz pyfiglet
 ```

-The repository must also contain an `island.txt` file because the script reads and displays it when starting.
+The repository must also contain the `island.txt` file because the script reads and displays it when starting.

 ## Installation